vasundrasriravi/convolutional-denoising-autoencoder/README.md

-# Convolutional Autoencoder for Image Denoising
+# EX 07 Convolutional Autoencoder for Image Denoising

 ## AIM
 To develop a convolutional autoencoder for image denoising application.